Showing posts with label Society. Show all posts

 The AI Energy Appetite: More than Just a Data Center Issue

 Artificial intelligence is a transformative technology, reshaping everything from medicine and finance to education and entertainment.
 However, it comes at a price — namely, the staggering amount of electricity required to train, run, and maintain AI systems.
-A simple natural language model, for instance, requires an enormous amount of computational power to train, consuming more energy in a few hours than the average household might use in several years.
+A simple large language model, for instance, requires an enormous amount of computational power to train, consuming more energy in a few hours than the average household might use in several years.

 This exponential demand is driven by the fact that AI systems thrive on data, and to create meaningful insights, they need to analyze colossal datasets, requiring processing and storage on an immense scale.
 Today’s data centers — massive, sprawling facilities housing thousands of computers — are responsible for providing the infrastructure for these operations.
-And as AI models, and their scope continue to grow, so does its demand for energy.
+And as AI models, and their scope continue to grow, so does their demand for energy.
 With this spike in demand, AI’s need for power is fast becoming a key issue, prompting technology companies to explore more advanced energy options.

 Big Tech Courts Nuclear Power